-When you are done with your string, the Championship Timer will provide you with a statistical summary of your string.
-If you have a printer just push the PRT key and you will receive a hard copy of you string number, statistical summary and each shot.
+When you are done with your string, the PC will provide you with a statistical summary of your string in REVIEW mode as well as allowing you to take a look at the individual shots again.
+If you have a printer just push the PRT key and you will receive a hard copy of you string number, statistical summary and each shot fired.